avfallon/Search-Engine/README.md

     Set of the documents to be printed
 Boolean endProgram
-    Tells if the user entered the command to end the program
+    Tells if the user entered the command to end the program -- this smells out of place ... its not part of a query in my world ....
 Methods:
 Query()
     Set endProgram to false and instantiate an empty docSet